qvdm/PasswordThing/docs/hardware_and_software.md

 # Circuit

-The circuit for the PT model U is shown below.
-The microprocessor board is a generic ATmega 32U4 "Leonardo" compatible board with a micro-usb connector.
-The board is available from Aliexpress and other vendors.
+The circuit for the PT models U and a are shown below.
+The microprocessor board is a generic ATmega 32U4 "Leonardo" compatible board with a micro-usb (model U) or USB A (model A) connector.
+The boards are available from Aliexpress and other vendors.

 Note that boards like Arduino Nano and similar, which use a 328P processor, will not work, since the operation of the project depends on the 32U4's